istio/istio/doc/rule-dsl.md

 #### Property: httpFault <a id="httpFault"></a>

-The *httpFault* field is used to specify one or more fault actions to execute during http requests to the rule's corresponding request destination.
+The *httpFault* field is used to specify one or more faults to inject while forwarding http requests to the rule's corresponding request destination.
-The actions(s) that will be executed depend on the following nested fields:
+The faults injected depend on the following nested fields:

 * **delay**
 * **abort**

-Faults are used to recreate problem conditions for debugging.
-They can also sever the connection between microservices to when triaging problems in a live system.

 #### Property: httpFault.delay <a id="httpFault-delay"></a>